pieaerts/pieaerts/about/index.md

 <div>My name is Pie.</div>

-<div>Contrary to popular belief my name has nothing to do with apples.</div>
+<div>Contrary to popular belief that has nothing to do with apples.</div>

 <div>I love road trips, the universe, sunlight and the 70s, but above all else, telling stories. &nbsp;</div>